alangpierce/sucrase/README.md

 hundreds of thousands of lines of code.
 Still, you may find correctness issues when running on a large codebase.
 Feel free to file issues!

-Sucrase can convert the following codebases with all tests passing:
+Sucrase can build the following codebases with all tests passing:
 * Sucrase itself (6K lines of code excluding Babylon fork, typescript, imports).
 * The [Benchling](https://benchling.com/) frontend codebase
   (500K lines of code, JSX, imports).